-If you’re not gamifying onboarding experiences, then you’re hardly putting your best foot first in the retention race.
-Gamification is a sure-fire way to get users hooked from the get-go.
-SaaS brands can borrow a lot of gamification tactics from video games—you can imagine how tough the research was for this article. 😉
+If you're not gamifying your onboarding process, then you're hardly putting your best foot first in the retention race.
+Applying gamification to user onboarding solutions is a sure-fire way to get users hooked from the get-go.
+If you're struggling to incentivize user engagement, you can borrow a lot of gamification tactics from video games—you can imagine how tough the research was for this article. 😉

 “It’s dangerous to go alone!
 Take this.”